"We are dedicated to protecting

 Vision For the Future

-Above all, CRFR is an engaged, professional, and high achieving organization.
-CRFR's people are its greatest asset, and as such, CRFR personnel have and will continue to provide excellent service to our customers/citizens.
+Despite the challenges of last year, our leadership team continues to focus on doing what is right for our organization and the communities we serve.
+CRFR is committed to being an engaged, professional, and high-achieving organization.
+Our people are our greatest asset, and as such, CRFR personnel have been and will continue to provide excellent service to our district citizens.

 - Fire Departments